NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr.rst

       --version cv-corpus-11.0-2022-09-21 \
       --language eo

-You will get next data structure:
+You will get the next data structure:

 .. code-block:: bash